trenztechno/pos-backend/ADMIN_PANEL_GUIDE.md

 ## 🎯 Common Admin Tasks

-### Task 1: Approve a New Vendor
+### Task 1: Approve and Activate a New Vendor

+**To Approve:**
 1. Go to `/admin/auth_app/vendor/`
 2. Find vendor in list (pending vendors show ⏳)
 3. Click vendor name to edit
 4. Check "Is approved" checkbox
 5. Click "Save"

+**To Activate (Allow Login):**
+1. In the same vendor edit page, scroll to "Owner User" section
+2. Click the user link to edit the User
+3. Check "Active" checkbox
+4. Click "Save"
-6. Vendor can now login!
+5. Vendor can now login!

 **OR use bulk action:**
 1. Select vendor(s) from list
 2. Choose "✓ Approve selected vendors" from Actions dropdown
 3. Click "Go"
+4. Then activate the user separately (see above)

+**Note:** Approval and Activation are separate.
+A vendor can be approved but inactive (cannot login), or active but not approved (cannot use API).
+Both must be true for full access.

 ---